-Note that mailed applications must be received by 5pm on August 24 to receive consideration.
+Note that mailed applications must be received by the application deadline to receive consideration.

 Download the Center Theatre Group Apprenticeship Application.
 Download Adobe Reader, a free program, to fill out the PDF.
 Mac users: using the default Mac PDF viewer, Preview, corrupts the file and will result in a blank application.
 Hard-copy applications are also available upon request.

 Center Theatre Group’s Apprenticeships are intended specifically for people who self-identify as a member of a group currently underrepresented in theatre production and artistic careers.
 Examples include but are not limited to: people of color, people with disabilities, immigrants, women pursuing careers in production or other traditionally male-dominated areas, first-generation college students, people from low-income backgrounds, and military veterans.
 We seek to provide diverse emerging professionals with hands-on experience in an effort to promote diversity in the arts.
 Note that all applicants must answer the Diversity Requirement question to receive consideration.
 While whether or not a prospective applicant fulfills the Diversity Requirement is a question that can best be answered by the applicant, if you have questions about eligibility, please contact Program Director Camille Schenkkan at Apprenticeships@CTGLA.org or 213.972.8031.

 This program is open to:

 - Current undergraduates at two-year or four-year colleges and universities;